spencerjibz/rust_regularly/README.md

 - Some Trial algorithms with tests

 ### Requirments
-- Rust tool chain 2018
+- All version of rust edition 2018
  - For some,  the nightly tool chain may be needed
 ### Usage
 - Clone the repo using git (check my other repos for instructions on how to );